dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 # DSDecodedBarcodeElement Class

 The `DSDecodedBarcodeElement` class represents a decoded barcode element.
-It inherits from the `CRegionObjectElement` class and provides additional functionality for retrieving information about the decoded barcode.
+It inherits from the [`DSRegionObjectElement`]({{ site.dcv_ios_api }}core/intermediate-results/region-object-element.html) class and provides additional functionality for retrieving information about the decoded barcode.

 ## Definition